-The award subcommittee includes: John McMurray (chair), Roberta J. Newman (chair), John Zinn, Joe Niese, and Ben Klein.
+The award subcommittee includes: Roberta J. Newman (chair), John Zinn, Joe Niese, and Ben Klein.

 2023 award nominations

 SABR is now accepting submissions for the 2023 Ron Gabriel Award, which annually honors the author(s) of the best research, published or unpublished, on the subject of the Brooklyn Dodgers completed during the 2022 calendar year.

-To submit a nomination, please send 3 copies of your work to John McMurray by December 31, 2021, and include the work’s title, author, publisher, date, and web link (if applicable).
-To send review copies of a book, contact John for shipping details.
+To submit a nomination, please send 3 copies of your work to Roberta J. Newman by December 31, 2022, and include the work’s title, author, publisher, date, and web link (if applicable).
+To send review copies of a book, contact Roberta for shipping details.

 - Noel Hynd, The Final Game at Ebbets Field (Red Cat Tales)